 5 System(s) characteristics of RNSS in the band 1 164-1 215 MHz

 Technical parameters as well as protection criteria are found in the draft new Recommendation ITU-R M.[CHAR-RX3] “Characteristics and protection criteria for receiving earth stations in the radionavigation-satellite service (space-to-Earth) operating in the band 1 164-1 215 MHz”.
-Table 6 provides those technical parameters.TABLE 6
+Table 6 provides those technical parameters.

+Editor’s note : The DN Recommendation ITU-R M.[CHAR-RX3] is proposed for adoption at the next Study Group 4.
+France will check the status/reference of this Recommendation before the 5B meeting..

+TABLE 6

 Technical characteristics and protection criteria for RNSS receivers (space-to-Earth) operating in the band 1 164-1 215 MHz